OccupOS/OccupOS/README.md

 -------

 OccupOS
-Occupation Operating System that intelligentely uses various (low-powered) sensors to increase energy efficiency, environment-quality and track precise room occupancy in large building in an open, extensible, efficient and social way.
+Occupancy Operating System intelligently uses various (low-powered) sensors to increase energy efficiency, environment quality and track precise occupancy in large buildings in an open, extensible, efficient and social way.
 Copyright (C) 2013 Choi Jisang, Cole Morrison, Davis Richy, Kaliyev Daniyar, Padourek Markus

     This program is free software: you can redistribute it and/or modify